polyglot-compiler/JLang/docs/index.md

 The project currently supports the basic arithmetic operations, variables, loops, arrays, class dispatch, interface dispatch, and instanceof checks.
 We are currently working on implementing threading and exception support.

-Dynamic class loading and reflection are not currently supported.
+We do not currently plan to support dynamic class loading or reflection.